How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Decision-Centric

-Company law deals with corporate fiduciaries (directors and officers of a company) who use \ac{ML} applications when making decisions.
+People increasingly relying on \ac{ML}-based decision support systems poses a challenge for various areas of law.
+Company law, which we use as an example in this paper, deals with corporate fiduciaries (directors and officers of a company) who use \ac{ML} applications when making decisions.
 From the legal point of view, the fiduciaries remain solely responsible for the decision made.
-If the decision is disadvantageous for the company, the fiduciaries are obliged to compensate the company for any resulting damages (fiduciary duty claims).
+If they violated their fiduciary duties in making the decision and the company suffered damage as a result, they must compensate for the damage (fiduciary duty claims).
 A fiduciary can only avoid this liability if they prove that they did not breach any fiduciary duties (duties of care and loyalty) when basing a decision on the \ac{ML} recommendation/prediction.

 Ways to achieve this are intensely discussed in legal literature.
-Many scholars consider even the use of black box \ac{ML} applications by fiduciaries to be unproblematic \cite{Petrin2019} while others argue that the lack of explainability leads the fiduciary to make an unfounded decision, thereby breaching the fiduciary duty of care \cite{CowgerJr2023}.
+Many scholars consider even the use of black-box \ac{ML} applications by fiduciaries to be unproblematic if the monitoring is properly organized and the results are correct \cite{Petrin2019, JingchenZhao2021AIcorporate}, while others argue that the lack of explainability leads the fiduciary to make an unfounded decision, thereby breaching the fiduciary duty of care \cite{CowgerJr2023}.
 In Germany, the fiduciary duty of care has been specified by the Federal Supreme Court (BGH) in the so-called ISION judgement \cite{BGH2011}.
-The “ISION-Rule“ applies when the fiduciary seeks external advice due to a lack of in-house expertise.
+The ISION rule applies when the fiduciary seeks external advice due to a lack of own expertise.
 It has three requirements: (1) the expert consulted must be an independent professional who is qualified for the issue to be clarified, (2) the fiduciary must provide the expert with a comprehensive presentation of the company's circumstances and disclose all necessary documents, (3) the fiduciary must subject the expert's advice to a careful plausibility check.
 A breach of these requirements constitutes a breach of the corporate duty of care.
-Comparable regulations exist in various jurisdictions; for example, Section 141(e) of the Delaware General Corporation Law affords corporate directors a defense against liability only when the expert is chosen “with reasonable care”, and the director “reasonably believes” that the matter falls within the expert’s competence, relying in “good faith” on the expert's advice.
+Comparable regulation exists in various jurisdictions; for example, Section~141(e) of the Delaware General Corporation Law (Title 8, Chapter 1 of the Delaware Code) affords corporate directors a defense against liability only when the expert is chosen “with reasonable care”, and the director “reasonably believes” that the matter falls within the expert’s competence, relying in “good faith” on the expert's advice.